 Mothers in our study felt even more strongly about safety: 85 percent of women rated childproofing as very or extremely important, compared to 76 percent of men.

-Preventing every household accident is an impossible goal, yet proper childproofing can make a difference.
-More than half of parents whose children were injured at home said that safer practices could have avoided recent incidents.
+While preventing every household accident remains impossible, proper childproofing makes a measurable difference.
+More than half of parents whose children experienced home injuries said that better safety practices could have prevented recent incidents.

 To help families reduce home injuries, we asked parents to share their most insightful and hard-earned childproofing tips.